-What to eat on a road trip from Miami to Key West
+What to eat on the trip between Miami and Key West (and where)

 Fresh fruit, jam and milkshakes

 This huge shop opened in 1959 and has been selling tropical fruit, milkshakes and yummy treats to the foodies ever since.

-It’s the perfect stop on the road trip from Miami to Key West if you’re looking for vegetarian or vegan options for lunch.
+It’s the perfect stop on the drive to the Florida Keys from Miami if you’re looking for vegetarian or vegan options for lunch.

 Key West pink shrimps